MatthieuGC/lm_test/README.md

 lm_test is a gem used to create a CSV file from a JSON one.

+**Note :** The JSON file have to provide array of objects in this first version.

 ## Installation

 Add this line to your application's Gemfile: